ROS-PROJECT-05/ROBOTIC-PROJECT-2021/README.md

 # 3. Result with Commented Demo
-As seen in the DEmo, the goal of the project was achieved.
-The Turtlebot3 successfully passed the Big Tunnel on different occasions.
+As seen in the Demo, the goal of the project was achieved.
+The Turtlebot3 drives by detecting the lanes perfectly and successfully passed through the Big Tunnel on different occasions.

 https://user-images.githubusercontent.com/62597513/145721528-159b6d89-24ba-46d6-98df-98c78fc33d83.mp4